vincenzochiovaro/Mealtime/README.md

 # Mealtime

-Mealtime is a concise and user-friendly RESTful API designed for seamless API interaction and website development.
-It enables you to access a vast collection of hundreds of recipes, empowering you to create engaging applications, provide recipe suggestions, generate random recipes, and explore culinary inspiration effortlessly.
+I brought Mealtime to life, employing a robust monolithic structure alongside a reliable RESTful API.
+Utilizing Node.js, Express, and PostgreSQL, my primary objective was to simplify the workflow for frontend developers, enabling effortless access to a diverse array of recipes tailored for their projects through CRUD operations.

 # Hosted Version